Koredotcom/docs/docs/xo/contactcenter/campaigns/list-management/list-management.md

     * Asia/Hong_Kong
     * Pacific/Fiji
 * If a contact has a timezone mentioned, the timezone will be validated or converted before dialing.
 If the contact’s timezone doesn’t fall under calling hours then the contact will be skipped.
-* If a contact is skipped then it is considered a check and the Campaign is "**Completed**" once all other contacts are dialed successfully.
+* If a contact is skipped, then it is considered a check and the Campaign is "**Completed**" once all other contacts are dialed successfully.
 * Contacts skipped due to timezone mismatch will appear as "**Unconnected Calls**" on the Campaign Dashboard.

 #### API Integration